QUICK SUMMARY:

 9. Page Speed

-As you know all too well, a long page loading time leads to a bad user experience.
+As one of the more important core web vitals, a long page loading time leads to a bad user experience.
 Therefore, it makes sense that Google uses this SEO metric to determine SERP rankings.

 As a refresher, page speed can be described in two ways: